nchappa/nchappa.github.io/_news/announcement_8.md

 related_posts: false
 ---

-A paper has been accepted at <b>The Sixteenth Annual IEEE Green Technologies (GreenTech) Conference</b>. :sparkles:
+A paper has been accepted at <strong>The Sixteenth Annual IEEE Green Technologies (GreenTech) Conference</strong>. :sparkles: